JaredTherriault/ComfyUI-JNodes/README.md

 * **Image Drawer Enabled**: Toggle whether the drawer is enabled.
 Requires a page refresh.
 This is distinct from hiding the drawer - this stops the drawer code from loading entirely until re-enabled.
 * **Image Drawer Image & Video Key List Allow/Deny Toggle**: Whether the terms listed in the Key List should be denied or allowed, excluding everything else.
 True = Allow list, False = Deny list.
 * **Image Drawer Image & Video Key List**: A set of comma-separated names to include or exclude from the tooltips applied to images in the drawer.
 For example, we don't show the "prompt" or "workflow" values by default since they would be too lengthy.
+* **Image Drawer Image & Video Metadata Tooltip Toggle**: Whether to show a tooltip with metadata when hovering images and videos in the drawer.
 * **Multiline Text Font Family**: A typeface applied to all multiline text areas in the graph.
 * **Multiline Text Font Size (%)**: How large, as a percentage, the text in multiline text areas should be.
 * **Show Progress Bar Above menu**: If true, a progress bar for the current node will be displayed above the Comfy floating menu.